playfulprogramming/playfulprogramming/content/blog/introduction-to-typescript/index.md

 ## It's Not the Tower You Think It Is {#typescript-is-not-babel}

 One of the things TypeScript is not is a transpiler.
-What this means is that TypeScript (alone) _will not take TypeScript source code that contains syntax from newer JavaScript versions (ES6+) and output older versions of JavaScript (ES5) in order to imrpove browser compatability (IE11)_.
+What this means is that TypeScript (alone) _will not take TypeScript source code that contains syntax from newer JavaScript versions (ES6+) and output older versions of JavaScript (ES5) in order to improve browser compatibility (IE11)_.

 For anyone who's used TypeScript this may confuse you, as there are various flags and config options for the output version of JavaScript it compiles to.
 What's really happening under-the-hood is that TypeScript hands off your source code to Babel after it compiles down to JavaScript.
 [With Babel 7 this is even harder to notice](https://devblogs.microsoft.com/typescript/typescript-and-babel-7/) but be aware that any transpilation you expect to occur when using TypeScript may force you to use and understand Babel tools.

-However, this does mean that you can utilize the entire arsonal of Babel tooling to your disposal, [such as Babel plugins](https://babeljs.io/docs/en/plugins/).
+However, this does mean that you can utilize the entire arsenal of Babel tooling to your disposal, [such as Babel plugins](https://babeljs.io/docs/en/plugins/).

 ## Logic != Typings {#typings-are-not-logic}

-_TypeScript will not find all your typing errors on it's own_.
+_TypeScript will not find all your typing errors on its own_.
 This is because TypeScript is only as useful as your typings are.
 [Let's look back at an earlier example](#type-safety):

 ```javascript
 function addFive(input) {